-You are the expert in your own life, and my work with you is reliant on combining what you know about yourself with my knowledge and expertise in the areas of mental health, therapy, and psychology.
-You may be seeking counselling or therapy for depression, anxiety, or something else entirely.
-Regardless of what it is you are looking for help with, I would like to understand what is affecting you, and what negative impact any symptoms are having on your mental health.
-The goal in doing so is to identify the correct therapy or counselling treatment to help you live the best, happiest, and most enriching life possible.
+You are the expert in your own life, and our work with you relies on combining what you know about yourself with our knowledge and expertise in mental health, therapy, and psychology.
+You may be seeking counselling or therapy for your depression, anxiety, or something else entirely— regardless, we are here to help you understand what is affecting you, and what negative impact your symptoms are having on your mental health.
+Our goal is to identify the best therapy or counselling treatment and help you live the best, happiest, and most enriching life possible.
 Greenspan Psychology in Edmonton provides free consultations.
-If you are looking to connect with a psychologist in Edmonton, call or email me to discuss how counselling may benefit you.
+If you are looking to connect with a psychologist in Edmonton, call or email us to discuss how psychology counselling may benefit you.

-Ultimately, it’s your choice, your time, and I am here as a resource to help you deal with whatever is negatively affecting your life; whether that may be associated with depression, anxiety, Post-Traumatic Stress Disorder (PTSD), ADHD, bipolar disorder or problems in a relationship.
-With my experience and knowledge as a registered psychologist, these areas of mental health are my specialty.
+Ultimately, it’s your choice and your time.
+We are here as a resource to help you deal with whatever is negatively affecting your life; whether that may be associated with depression, anxiety, Post-Traumatic Stress Disorder (PTSD), ADHD, bipolar disorder or problems in a relationship.
+With our experience and knowledge as registered psychologists, we can get to the roots of your mental health struggles and build strategies to manage unproductive symptoms together.
 If you feel you could be experiencing any of these mental health problems, we can work together to find solutions.

-As a psychologist in Edmonton, my treatment starts with you.
-There is no pressure to commit and if you feel counselling or therapy is the avenue to improving your life, please contact me for a free phone consultation and we’ll go from there.
-My clinic is dedicated to creating an open space where everyone feels welcome and comfortable.
+As psychologists in Edmonton, our treatment starts with you.
+There is no pressure to commit and if you feel counselling or therapy is the avenue to improving your life, please contact our office for a free phone consultation and we’ll go from there.
+Greenspan Psychology is dedicated to creating an open space where everyone feels welcome and comfortable.